Has the thought of investing in commercial real estate crossed your mind, or are you busy trying to figure out how this side of real estate works?

 Generally, without patience, you’ll be exposing yourself to mistakes that could lead to failure.
-That said, here’s where you should begin in your pursuit for the best commercial real estate investing opportunities.
+That said, here’s where you should begin in your pursuit of the best commercial real estate investing opportunities.

 Understand Toronto’s Real Estate Market

-Before proceeding with any decision on where to buy your real estate property, spare some time to learn and understand the market you plan to invest in.
+Before proceeding with acquiring a real estate investment in the Greater Toronto Area or any location, you need to spend some time to learn and understand the market, you plan to invest in.
 Familiarize yourself with:

 In mid-2017, the Bank of Canada raised its interest rate, a first in seven years.
-Such a move usually has an influence on the cost of borrowing on variable rate mortgages and other loans.
-The reason you should watch out for any increase (or decrease) is because an increase affects the growth of companies and consumer spending, which in turn affects demand for commercial and residential properties.
+Such a move usually has an influence on the cost of borrowing on variable-rate mortgages and other loans.
+The reason you should watch out for any increase (or decrease) is that an increase affects the growth of companies and consumer spending, which in turn affects demand for commercial and residential properties.